Best Winter Down Sleeping Bags of 2021

 Western Mountaineering Kodiak MF

-This year's roundup brings us the Western Mountaineering Kodiak MF as our Editor's Choice Award winner.
+The Western Mountaineering Kodiak MF is our favorite cold weather bag.
 WM has been quietly churning out this bag to a devoted following of adventurers for years.
 Like the Antelope and the Versalite, this bag has a huge 3D draft tube and a snag-free zipper.
-What elevates it to Editors' Choice status is the super comfy 66" cut in shoulders, and its 30oz of 850 fill down, making our favorite balance of warmth, weight, and comfort for winter camping in the lower 48.
-The fact that testers could sleep on their stomach, side, or back without skipping a beat AND hold all of the gear that needs to be insulated all while staying comfortable really drove home the Editors' Choice award.
-It also packs down small!
+What elevates its score is the super comfy 66" cut in shoulders and its 30 ounces of 850 fill down, making our favorite balance of warmth, weight, and comfort for winter camping in the lower 48.
+Testers loved that they could sleep on their stomach, side, or back without skipping a beat AND hold all of the gear that needs to be insulated, all while staying comfortable.
+It also packs down small.

 Extra room in a sleeping bag is nice if you're going to be spending weeks at a time under the stars, but keep in mind that uninsulated space won't feel as warm as a tighter fitting bag.
 You can remedy this by stuffing your extra layers and jackets in the bag with you.
 Western Mountaineering bags are the gold standard, but they're expensive.
 Care for it, though, and this high-quality model could last decades of winters.